FrancescoCorti/Housing_Project/README.md

 # Housing-Project

 ## Agenzia delle Entrate - OMI
-*Agenzia delle Entrate* is the Italian governmental agency responsible for managing taxation. *Osservatorio del Mercato Immobiliare* (Observatory for Real Estate Market) was created in 1999 as a branch of *Agenzia delle Entrate*.
+*Agenzia delle Entrate* is the Italian governmental agency responsible for managing taxation. *Osservatorio del Mercato Immobiliare* (Observatory for Real Estate Market, OMI) was created in 1999 as a branch of *Agenzia delle Entrate*.
 Its main goal is to provide transparent public information about the real estate market and support the Agency’s estimation activities.\
 This project is based on a dataset created by the author, which merges OMI's semi-annual estimates of the real estate market.

 **OMI's estimations**\
 OMI’s estimate is not to be considered a precise estimate of the market value of a property, but an estimate interval that most probably bounds the real market value.
-Each estimate is not referred to a precise building/housing unit, but to a group of properties that share the following features:
+Each estimate is not referred to a precise property, but to a group of them that share the following features:

 -*municipality (comune)*: the minimal territorial administration unit in Italy;